 - After witnessing that Lloyd has become drastically older in "Wrong Place, Wrong Time", Lord Garmadon appears to be on the verge of a Villainous Breakdown, he looks completely heart-broken!

-- Lloyd refusing to speak to his mother after seeing her for the first time in his life in "The Stone Army."
+- Lloyd refusing to speak to his mother after meeting her for the first time in his life in "The Stone Army."

 - Misako: Careful, son.
 That sinkhole has no bottom.
 It's where I found the Stone Warrior."Lloyd: Son?
 You've been gone my whole life!
 There's nothing you can say.

 - In episode 25, the ninja are talking about their final battle together.
-It just seems so final, and they've been through a lot, just sad to listen to.
+It just seems so final, and they've been through a lot, making it just sad to listen to.

-- All of the Ninja except Lloyd and Kai forcefully being turned evil, then telling Lloyd to leave and save himself.
-They get turned back to normal in the end.
+- All of the Ninja except Lloyd and Kai being forcefully being turned evil, then telling Lloyd to leave and save himself.
+They fortunate get turned back to normal in the end.

-- To learn that ninjago city rebuild itself and became a technological marvel only for it to fall under the overlord grip once more with its technology acting as it arms and legs.
+- After the Overlord's defeat, Ninjago City rebuilt itself to become a technological marvel, only for it to fall under the Overlord's grip once more with its technology acting as its arms and legs.

 - Lloyd being helpless to save his father after being captured by Pythor and the Overlord..